The Wheaton Blog

 When you show the movers around, whether in person or virtually, make sure all the items you are moving are accounted for.
 Keep in mind that if you add items to go on the truck without having mentioned them during the visual survey, the cost of your move will go up, as that changes the scope of the move.

 By using the list above, you can identify rogue movers and avoid falling victim to a moving scam.
-To ensure your move goes smoothly, choose Wheaton World Wide for your next move.
+Make sure the moving process goes smoothly—choose Wheaton World Wide for your next move.
 We’ve spent decades building our reputation to be the moving company America trusts most.

 Share This Post